jithyan/undergraduate-projects/README.md

 * **Lexical Normalization of Twitter Data**:

-An NLP project that attempts to map slang found in tweets to their dictionary counterpart. (_Python_)
+> An NLP project that attempts to map slang found in tweets to their dictionary counterpart (_Python_).
+Includes a discussion of the techniques used in a PDF report.

 * **Huffman Encoding**:

-Implementation of a Huffman encoder and decoder using priority queues based on a binary search tree. (_C_)
+> Implementation of a Huffman encoder and decoder using priority queues based on a binary search tree (_C_).